-The names of candidates who have satisfied the Examiners in any part of the First examination shall be published in alphabetical order.
+The names of candidates who have satisfied the Examiners in any Part of the First examination shall be published in alphabetical order.

-Candidates for the First examination are required to furnish certificates of having attended approved courses of instruction at the University or at an institution recognised for this purpose, by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent.
+Candidates before entering on the courses for the First examination are required to have passed the Preliminary examination in Arts.
+They must furnish certificates of having attended approved courses of instruction at the University or at an institution recognised for this purpose, by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent.

-The courses of instruction for the First examination, Parts I and II, shall be as follows:-
+The courses of instruction shall be as follows:-